ousmanebarry/typeracer-bot/README.md

 ## Author

 * This project was made by me.
-It is one of my first few Python projects and I will add more functionalities to this as time goes on
+It is one of my first few Python projects and I will add more functionalities to this as time goes

+## Contact

+* If you're encountering any problems or would like to share some things I could improve this bot on, feel free to reach me on Discord at **Barry#0638**